Orange-OpenSource/documentare-simdoc/doc/developer_environment_install.md

 # Docker installation

 Do not use the docker package provided by your distribution.
-Follow following installation instructions: https://docs.docker.com/engine/installation/linux/docker-ce/debian/
+Follow installation instructions here: https://docs.docker.com/engine/installation/linux/docker-ce/debian/

+If you use docker behind a proxy, you will need to configure it: https://docs.docker.com/engine/admin/systemd/#httphttps-proxy